adambird/entity_store/readme.markdown

 # Entity Store

-Event sourced entity store implementation using MongoDB as a back end.
-Split out of Bunch project in order to be shared with others.
+Event sourced entity store implementation that ships with a MongoDB store but this can be replaced.
+Version 0.2 release now allows for running on iOS as part of the [entity_stormotion gem](http://github.com/adambird/entity_stormotion).

 # Usage